Admissions Open Now for PGP-DM Class of 2026

 The fee structure at ISDM is as follows:

-1. A Caution Deposit of INR 25,000 (twenty-five thousand) needs to be deposited to confirm your seat in the program.
+1. An Enrolment-cum-Caution Deposit of INR 25,000 (twenty-five thousand) needs to be deposited to confirm your seat in the program.
 Caution Deposit is refundable after completion of the program.

-2. The Tuition Fee for the entire program is INR 5,00,000 (five lakh).
-This does not include any living/accommodation costs.
-This amount is payable in 2 equal installments of INR 2,50,000 each, during the program.
+2. The Tuition Fee for the entire program is INR 7,50,000 (seven lakh and fifty thousand), payable in two equal instalments.
+This fee does not include any living/accommodation costs.

-3. The first installment of the Tution Fee is to be paid in July, before the commencement of the program.
+3. The first instalment of the Tution Fee is to be paid in July, before the commencement of the program.

-4. The second installment of the Tuition Fee is to be paid 6 months after the first installment.
+4. The second instalment of the Tuition Fee is to be paid in January, roughly 6 months after the first instalment.

 Currently, ISDM does not have an on-campus accommodation facility.
-However, ISDM provides students with references for verified, affordable accommodation options within a 5 km radius of the campus.
+However, ISDM provides students with recommendations for verified, affordable accommodation options within a 5 km radius of the campus.ss

 ISDM’s Post Graduate Program in Development Management is a unique management program specifically designed for application in the social development sector.
-It blends concepts, ideas and practices of development with management theories, combining in-class sessions with collaborative group work and an on-field component.
+It blends concepts, ideas and practices of development with management theories, combining in-class sessions with collaborative assignments and an on-field component.

 1. 22 Development Management core & elective courses and 10 workshops